AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/definition-of-done.md

 The details on TCO analysis required to meet the DoD can be found in [Total cost of ownership analysis](total-cost-of-ownership-analysis.md).

 The work cannot be considered as complete unless all the criteria are verified.

+## API Coverage

+In order to ensure the changes are relflected in the API:

+- Changes of functionality must be covered by api-functional tests
+- API coverage must be added if the functionality that is changed or introduced is not covered by API
+- Admin panel or integrations facing functionality must be covered by REST/SOAP WebAPI
+- Frontend facing functionality must be covered by GraphQL API